 Steve Alexander, Jr., M.A., Ed.M., ARM, LMHC received a Dual Master's degree in Counseling Psychology from Teachers College, Columbia University.

 As a Licensed Mental Health Counselor, Steve has worked extensively in multiple psychiatric settings, a community college, and in private practice.
-He has been known for working with complex and challenging populations.
 He co-founded a Clinical Think Tank in New York and Denver that conducts research on evidence-based interventions for treating gang-affiliated adolescents.
 He also assisted in developing a program to address the nuanced needs of young adults on the Autism Spectrum, known as LEADS Plus.

 Steve has training in Cognitive Behavioral Therapy (CBT), Eye Movement Desensitization and Reprocessing (EMDR), and Program for the Education and Enrichment of Relational Skills (PEERS) for young adults on the Autism Spectrum.